opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:cfunction:: void cvLUT(const CvArr* src, CvArr* dst, const CvArr* lut)
 .. ocv:pyoldfunction:: cv.LUT(src, dst, lut)-> None

-    :param src: Source array of 8-bit elements.
+    :param src: input array of 8-bit elements.

-    :param lut: Look-up table of 256 elements.
-In case of multi-channel source array, the table should either have a single channel (in this case the same table is used for all channels) or the same number of channels as in the source array.
+    :param lut: look-up table of 256 elements; in case of multi-channel input array, the table should either have a single channel (in this case the same table is used for all channels) or the same number of channels as in the input array.

-    :param dst: Destination array of the same size and the same number of channels as  ``src`` , and the same depth as  ``lut`` .
+    :param dst: output array of the same size and number of channels as ``src``, and the same depth as ``lut``.

-The function ``LUT`` fills the destination array with values from the look-up table.
-Indices of the entries are taken from the source array.
+The function ``LUT`` fills the output array with values from the look-up table.
+Indices of the entries are taken from the input array.
 That is, the function processes each element of ``src`` as follows:

 .. math::